tdcwilliams/WIM1d/README.md

 2. Please make new branches for new developments/testing.
    (These can be merged with the master branch if they work out.)

+3. Testing dependence of fragility on floe size
+   NB not finished!!

 Things possibly on the agenda:
 - make attenuation depend on Young's modulus as well
 - set a definite time scale for the breaking to happen at